 Build Back Better Act

 Congress is currently working on a bill that has the potential to have a historic impact for children and families in our state, supporting lifelong health and well-being.
-While there are many important provisions in the Build Back Better (BBB) Act, it is important to highlight a few that are particularly important to child nutrition and will provide long-term solutions to reduce poverty.
+The House passed the Build Back Better (BBB) Act in mid-December, 2021, but it has stalled in the Senate.
+We expect Members of Congress to take up negotiations again in the next couple of months.

 - Connect more kids to free school meals by strengthening the Community Eligibility Provision.

 - Close the child summer hunger gap by implementing Summer EBT nationwide.

 - Continue the current expansion of the Child Tax Credit (CTC).
 This provision alone is expected to reduce childhood poverty in the U.S. by a staggering 40-50%.
 Learn more here.

 - Continue the current expansion of the Earned Income Tax Credit (EITC), one of our nation’s most effective anti-poverty initiatives, helping low-wage workers keep more of the money they earn.

 Additionally, the Build Back Better Act includes investments in education, child care, paid family and medical leave, affordable housing, and access to healthcare.
 This bill is truly a once in a lifetime opportunity to shape the future of this country.

 Negotiations continue in the House on the size and scope of the BBB Act, with a vote in the House planned by the end of October (pushed back a month from the original September deadline.)

 Make sure you are signed up to be an Anti-Hunger Advocate to receive action alerts and policy updates as we work to ensure improvements to school meals, Summer EBT, the Child Tax Credit, and other anti-poverty priorities are included in the final bill.